 “Let’s move to the bush together.”

 Harassment and assault are situations that female travelers encounter and must learn to deal with.
-If you are in an area where harassment is common, even traveling with one other person helps.
-If you’re traveling solo, be prepared to answer questions about your fake (or real) boyfriend and determine how you would handle some of these given situations.
-Read up on sexual harassment when you travel, as the situations vary and it happens to a different degree depending on where you’re headed.
-If you are a male reader, be aware of solo female travelers in countries where harassment is common.
+If you‘re in an area where harassment is common, even traveling with one other person helps.
+If you’re traveling solo, be prepared to answer questions about your fake (or real) boyfriend, and determine how you would handle some of these given situations.
+Read up on sexual harassment when you travel, as the situations vary and it happens to different degrees depending on where you’re headed.
+If you‘re a male reader, be aware of solo female travelers in countries where harassment is common.
 Even sitting next to one of us on public transport or walking alongside us helps to decrease the comments or assaults.

-Laura Walker runs the website, A Wandering Sole.
-She’s been backpacking around the world for seven months by herself and is not afraid just because she is a girl.
+Laura Walker runs the website A Wandering Sole.
+She‘s been backpacking around the world for seven months by herself and isn‘t afraid just because she‘s a girl.
 You can get more travel tips from her website or check back here every other Thursday for more stories by her.